 Annotate PRO for Microsoft Word is a simple (but mighty!) add-in that makes it easy to give personalized, detailed feedback to students on their work.
 We support Word 2016, Word 2019, and Office365 (O365) versions of Word.

-Annotate PRO is free and installs into Microsoft Word in seconds, through the new Office Store.
+Annotate PRO (AP) is free and installs into Microsoft Word in seconds, through the Office Store.

-You get a Library with a Group of 10 comments you can edit and expand to as many Libraries/Comments as you’d like – forever free.
-You’ll also get a 14 day free trial (no credit card required) of our College Edition and Legal Writing Edition Libraries, plus advanced features like The Feed and Analytics, Sorting and Coloring Favorites and using Google Translate to create dual-language responses.
+Sign up for AP and you’ll get a 14 day free trial (no credit card required) to our College Edition and Legal Writing Edition Libraries, plus advanced features like The Feed and Analytics, Sorting and Coloring Favorites and using Google Translate to create dual-language responses.

 Using Annotate PRO: